yigittuncer07/directory-sorter/README.md

 ```

 # To-Do
--Read directories and extensions from a file
+- Read directories and extensions from a file
--Get path of directory to be sorted from user
+- Get path of directory to be sorted from user